MikeySaw/pokemon_generation/README.md

 ```

 ### Hydra Test
-please check the `conf` folder for different hyperparameter settings, right now the files inside the folder are all __placeholder__, which means that the real config conresponding values are not fitted inside the folder yet, to add your own experiment hyperparameters, simply add another `yaml` file inside the `conf/experiments` folder, please beware of the required formats of the hyperparameter yaml files, you need to add this \
+please check the `src/config` folder for different hyperparameter settings, right now the files inside the folder are all __placeholder__, which means that the real config conresponding values are not fitted inside the folder yet, to add your own experiment hyperparameters, simply add another `yaml` file inside the `src/config/experiments` folder, please beware of the required formats of the hyperparameter yaml files, you need to add this \
 ```shell
 # @package _global_
 ```